4 Common Risk Conditions for Early Pregnancy Bleeding

 You may also feel you are experiencing ‘pregnancy symptoms but bleeding like period’.

-Many women who are pregnant will experience a discharge which is different from their ‘usual type of discharge’.
+Many pregnant women will experience a discharge different from their ‘usual type of discharge’.

-If it is not heavy, smelly, itchy and discoloured or linked to other symptoms, then you shouldn’t worry.
+You shouldn’t worry if it is not heavy, smelly, itchy, discoloured, or linked to other symptoms, then you shouldn’t worry.

 These are natural events getting your body ready for the baby.

 However, if you have a vaginal discharge that is unusual – heavy, discoloured and smelly, a visit to the doctor’s is advised.